viamrobotics/docs/docs/components/base/fake.md

 # SMEs: Steve B
 ---

-Configure a `fake` base to test implementing a base component on your robot without any physical hardware.
+You can use a `fake` base to test implementing a base component on your robot without any physical hardware.

 Configure a `fake` base as follows: